 For the size of the borough, public transportation in Princeton is quite heavily used.
 Mostly, people who use it for their daily commute are taking the train.
 For Princeton, the benefits are reduced air pollution and congestion on the highways.

-Princeton is a very ethnically-diverse borough.
+Princeton is an extremely ethnically-diverse borough.
 The people who call Princeton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Princeton residents report their race to be White, followed by Asian.
-Important ancestries of people in Princeton include German, English, Italian, and Polish.
+Important ancestries of people in Princeton include Irish, English, Italian, and Polish.

 The most common language spoken in Princeton is English.
 Other important languages spoken here include Chinese and Spanish.